Practical Protection Against DNS Rebinding Attacks

 Will this IPtable rule 100% mitigate against the attack?

-This is a starting point for a research on protecting against DNS rebinding attacks.
-It initiates a starting point for security vendors and endpoint security solution vendors to apply it for customers.
+This is a starting point for research on protecting against DNS rebinding attacks.
+It initiates a starting point for security vendors and endpoint security solution vendors to apply it to customers.

-All IANA-private IP ranges should be blocked within local network using the same approach discussed above.
+All IANA-private IP ranges should be blocked within the local network using the abovementioned approach.

-This is of course in addition to IPV6 address that points to the internal loopback.
+This is, of course, in addition to the IPV6 address that points to the internal loopback.

 The IPtable command is a simple proof of concept.